o-t-w/blog/src/content/blog/custom-properties.md

 In this article we’ll look at two different ways to get the value of a CSS custom property and set or override the value of a custom property using JavaScript.
 The first is supported in all browsers.
 The second approach uses the Typed OM, which isn't supported in Firefox just yet.

-We’ll then learn how to register a custom properties as being of a particular type.
+We’ll then learn how to register a custom property as being of a particular type.

 Let’s say we have a `--size` variable defined on the `:root`/`html` element: